 Reserved Parking Areas

-- Lot 14 (behind the Administration Building) and visitor spaces are reserved parking areas, 24 hours per day, seven days per week.
+- Lot 12 (Abbey Circle) and Lot 14 (behind the Administration Building) and visitor spaces are reserved parking areas, 24 hours per day, seven days per week.

 Springfield College Department of Public Safety Courtesy Transport